DIXME/ZigGL/src/tests/README.md

 it the way your supposed to nothing happend not even an error, hopefully i will solve this sooner beacuse zig tests are verry cool and i look forward to thier use

+# really
+these are really just examples for now or templates if you will